In August 2017, the original Bitcoin split into Bitcoin Cash (BCH) and Bitcoin (BTC) under very controversial circumstances.

 The Bitcoin Cash community chose to increase the blocksize limit and retain the original digital cash mission.
 It was worth splitting and even ceding the branding, because maintaining a restricted blocksize limit and choosing the "digital gold" path as BTC decided has the following ramifications:

-- Community culture: The BTC side of the fork were the ones to embrace censorship of competing ideas, and to this day maintain an aggressively hostile approach to outside influence.
-They chose to treat the Bitcoin Core developers as high-priests that could not be questioned, to disavow most forms of forward technical progress on the chain (aka "no hard forks"), and to give up on the idea of a useable currency.
+- Censorship culture / centralised political control: The BTC side of the fork were the ones to embrace censorship of competing ideas, and to this day maintain an aggressively hostile approach to outside influence.
+They chose to treat the Bitcoin Core developers as high-priests that could not be questioned (they did not develop a decentralised governance process like BCH), to disavow most forms of forward technical progress on the chain (aka "no hard forks"), and to give up on the idea of a useable currency.
 None of these things is a recipe for long-term success, and this culture has become deeply ingrained in the most passionate BTC supporters.

 - Vulnerability to regulation: Focus on becoming an investment-grade asset instead of a daily, consumer currency makes it far easier for politicians and regulators to clamp down on adoption.
 Investment assets are far easier to control at centralised exchange chokepoints, easier to justify taxation rules and reporting requirements.
 In contrast, the "digital cash" model of BCH creates grassroots support and usage among a population such that politicians are rapidly contending with constituents interests in continuing their BCH commerce as unburdered as possible.
 A pragmatic reality of lots of local business support and voters that like their crypto to be useable every day makes burdensome regulation far less feasible for politicians.